For mid-market acquirers, family offices & search funds

 Unified intake

-BizBuySell URLs, broker CSVs, daily auto-scrape on the sources you configure.
+URLs you paste, broker CSVs, an optional daily refresh on the sources you authorize.
 Asking price, NOI, revenue, industry, and geography are normalized at intake.
 Duplicates against your existing pipeline are flagged automatically — including the listing your partner already passed on.

 B